interuss/dss/monitoring/uss_qualifier/webapp/README.md

-# RID Qualifier WebApp
+# USS Qualifier WebApp

-`rid_qualifier webapp` is a development-level web server that provides endpoint to initialize the automated testing of the rid qualifier.
+`uss_qualifier webapp` is a development-level web server that provides endpoint to initialize the automated testing of the USS qualifier.
-This PR includes the initial setup for the web-server that can be run locally on your system via the [run_locally.sh](run_locally.sh) script.
+The local environment for the web server is setup by [run_locally.sh](run_locally.sh) script.

 ## Architecture